Eurovision Song Contest 2011

 The Eurovision Song Contest 2011 was the 56th edition of the Eurovision Song Contest.
-It consisted of two semi-finals on 10 and 12 May and a final on 14 May 2011, held at the Düsseldorf Arena in Düsseldorf, Germany, and presented by Anke Engelke, Stefan Raab, and Judith Rakers.
+It consisted of two semi-finals on 10 and 12 May and a final on 14 May 2011, held at the Esprit Arena in Düsseldorf, Germany, and presented by Anke Engelke, Stefan Raab, and Judith Rakers.
 It was organised by the European Broadcasting Union (EBU) and host broadcaster Norddeutscher Rundfunk (NDR) on behalf of ARD, which staged the event after winning the for with the song "Satellite" by Lena.